Miska296/ansible-web-wm/README-en.md

 # ansible-web-wm
 Automated deployment and security of a web server using Ansible
+- This project is also available in the Czech version: [README.md](README.md)

 ---
 ## Project information
 This project serves for automated installation and configuration of a web server using Ansible.
 It includes:
 - Roles for Nginx, Fail2ban, firewall, SSH and automatic updates
-- Usage `ansible-vault` for the secure storage of passwords
+- Using `ansible-vault` for the secure storage of passwords
 - Playbooks and scripts `provision.sh` for easy deployment The project is based on [static-web-test](https://github.com/Miska296/static-web-test), created in the Replit environment, and was significantly enhanced with security features, automation, and system management.
 **The project was fully tested — provisioning was completed without errors, all services were successfully validated.**